Kachin Independence Army: Insurgency: 1960–1962

 The KIO raided a bank on 5 February 1960.
-When armed attacks began, Kachin youths (organised by Zau Seng and Zau Tu) went underground.
+When armed attacks began, Kachin youths (organized by Zau Seng and Zau Tu) went underground.
 With a force of 100, the KIA and the Kachin Independence Council (KIC) were formed in Loi Tauk, Sin Li (Theinni) on 5 February 1961.
 Zau Seng became commander-in-chief, and Capt.
 Zau Bawk (Loveland) became a major.
 Base Camp 1 was built about 10 mi east of the village of Sin Li, near Kutkai in northern Shan State, and a basic military course was taught on 16 March 1961.

 Battalion 1 was established in Nbapa, Mammaw; Battalion 2 was established in Man Si and Mon Htan by Lama La Ring with a force of 300.
 Villager defense forces, equipped with percussion lock firearms, were ordered to disrupt Tatmadaw forces.

 Buddhism became the state religion on 26 August 1961, with the right to practice other religions protected by Act 17, 1962, (Law of Constitution, third amendment), but non-Buddhists believed that they had lost this right and protested.
 The KIO expanded beyond its original 27 members.
 Demonstrations protested the announcement of the inclusion of the Phimaw, Gawlan and Kanphan regions into China in the Burma–China border treaty.
 These changes and the federal policy of the Shan Monarchy gave the KIO an opportunity to attack, declaring their aim to establish an independent Kachin republic.

 Peace talks: 1963

 Local peace talks were held in Rangoon (present-day Yangon) and the regions, with a meeting with the Rakhine Kway Zan Shwee's communist party held in Ngapali.
 Almost 300 troops were in the Lashio-Kutkai region and about 380 in Mamaw-Myitkyina in 1962.
 By early 1963 the KIA had one brigade, six battalions and its numbers had increased to over 1,000.
-The army grew after it occupied the Mamaw-Sein Lung and Mamaw-Man Wing roads, advancing to the west bank of the Irrawaddy and the northeastern Myitkyina and Hu Gawng valleys.
+The army grew after it occupied the Mamaw-Sein Lung and Mamaw-Man Wing roads, advancing to the west bank of the Irrawaddy and the northeastern Myitkyina and the Hukawng Valley.

 When the revolutionary council announced a local peace offer on 11 June 1963, the KIA was invited to Mamaw.
 Delegate Zau Dan went from Mamaw to Mandalay on 31 August.
 Divisional authorities met with him again on behalf of the revolutionary council on 1 September, after tentative talks with the Brigade 7 officer.